isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-02-21-post-snakes-tigers-and-cannibals-ida-pfeiffers-travels-in-southeast-asia.md

 <img style="width: 300px; height: 400px;" src="/images/Vol-15-issue-4/snakes-tigers-and-cannibals/t10.JPG">
 <div style="background-color: white;">Ida Pfeiffer playing the piano at the royal court in Madagascar. <i>Image reproduced from Anon.
 (1880, December 5).
 Mme Ida Pfeiffer.
 Journal des voyages et des aventures de terre et de mer, no. 178.</i></div>

-Tragically, on her way to the coast under armed guard, Pfeiffer contracted the infamous “*Madagascar fever*”.
+Tragically, on her way to the coast under armed guard, Pfeiffer contracted the infamous “Madagascar fever”.
 The queen had ordered them to be taken on a long and circuitous route through swampy terrain, rather than the direct eight-day walk back to the port.
 Fortunately, Pfeiffer eventually made it safely to Mauritius to convalesce.

 Disappointed that she had collected so few specimens on this trip, Pfeiffer still hoped to travel further, but it was not to be; the fever kept returning.
 There was only one journey left in her – to return home.